 Information about Bevacizumab

-Bevacizumab is used in the treatment of cancer of colon and rectum, breast cancer, non-small cell lung cancer, ovarian cancer, cancer of fallopian tube and kidney cancer.
-It is also used to treat eye diseases like wet form of age-related macular degeneration and diabetic macular edema.
+Bevacizumab is used in the treatment of cancer of colon and rectum, non-small cell lung cancer, kidney cancer, brain tumor, ovarian cancer and cervical cancer.

 How bevacizumab works